fstarred/c64-playground/README.md

 #### Sea motion

-The following code wait until delay counter reaches zero, and then apply char rolling for display sea animation.
+The following code wait until delay counter reaches zero, and then apply char rolling for creating a sense of motion to the sea.

-Notice the "ror a" is just called for store the original bit 0 to Carry; "ror sea_char_bytepos+<n>" shift the original bit 0 to 7 and so the ror works properly.
+On the code below, we notice the "ror a" is called just for storing the original bit 0 to Carry; "ror sea_char_bytepos+<n>" shift the original bit 0 to 7 and so the ror works properly.

 ```
 roll_sea